 Advanced reservations are highly recommended, as tours frequently sell out.

-Payments made are fully refundable with a notice of one week prior to your scheduled tour.
+Payments made are fully refundable with advance notice, up to one week prior to your scheduled tour.
 If a cancellation is made within one week, only 50% of the payment will be refunded.
+Same day cancellations are not refundable.

 Students will learn about the history of slavery on a Louisiana sugarcane plantation through a guided 90-minute walking tour.
 Groups will visit unique memorial grounds dedicated to enslaved people in Louisiana, and visit historic structures, including 16 original plantation structures, built by enslaved and free-people.